Marc-Mullally/Game-Mod-Q4/README.txt

 Kill an enemy that is spawning

 A boss that works with the waves:
-Use "levelup 100" while in the arena to spawn in the boss
+Use "levelup 50" while in the arena to spawn in the boss

 ----------
 Commands (Unfinished currently)
 ----------
 levelup (# of levels)
-giveupgrade (upgrade_name)
+giveupgrade (upgrade_number)
 giveallupgrades

 ----------
 List of Upgrades (Unfinished currently)
 ----------
-burnStatus, bleedStatus,...
-dash
-doubleJump
-specialSkill
-specialUpgrade
-resurrection
-healthBoost
-sandevista
-wakizashi
-odachi
-dualBlades
+1. Double Jump
+2. Dash
+3. Resurrection
+4. Burn Effect
+5.